joeychilson/links/README.md

 # links

-A simple link sharing app written in Go using templ, htmx, and tailwind.
+A simple link sharing app to demonstrate the use of Go, HTMX, and Templ together.

+This is not a complete application.
+It is meant to be an example of how to use the three technologies together.

 ## Pictures